-This delicious Fresh Peach Cobbler recipe has so much going on in the way of flavor and texture it’s hard to pick whether it’s the fresh peaches with lemon you love more or the crispy delicious topping that covers the peaches.
-The flavors and textures together make one amazing cobbler.
+This delicious Fresh Peach Cobbler recipe has so much going on in the way of flavour and texture it’s hard to pick whether it’s the fresh peaches with lemon you love more or the crispy delicious topping that covers the peaches.
+The flavours and textures together make one amazing cobbler.

 - white sugar

 - self rising flour

 We start the recipe by generously buttering a 13×9 inch baking dish.
 Leaving the skin on the peaches, slice them in half and remove the pit.
 Cut each half into four wedges.
 Lay the wedges in the baking dish and sprinkle them with lemon juice and lemon zest.
 The flavor the lemon juice and zest bring to the fresh peaches is credible.